kexiZeroing/kexiZeroing.github.io/src/posts/how-does-browser-load-videos.md

 > The most common transport protocols used in a web context:
 > - HLS (HTTP Live Streaming): Developed by Apple and used by Twitch.
 The HLS manifest is called the playlist and is in the m3u8 format *(which are m3u playlist files, encoded in UTF-8)*.
 > - DASH (Dynamic Adaptive Streaming over HTTP): Used by YouTube, Netflix or Amazon Prime Video and many others.
 DASH manifest is called the Media Presentation Description (or MPD).
+>
+> For both HLS and DASH, players can adapt to the different renditions in real-time on a segment-by-segment basis.

 ```
 ./audio/